J. J. Dillon: Professional wrestling career

-In 2009, he made a one-night appearance at Deaf Wrestlefest 2009 to team with "Beef Stew" Lou Marconi and "Handsome" Frank Staletto in a six-man tag team match against "Franchise" Shane Douglas, Dominic Denucci and Cody Michaels.
+In 2009, Dillon made a one-night appearance at Deaf Wrestlefest 2009 to team with "Beef Stew" Lou Marconi and "Handsome" Frank Staletto in a six-man tag team match against "Franchise" Shane Douglas, Dominic DeNucci and Cody Michaels.

 On December 29, 2019, Dillon joined the Board of Directors of the International Pro Wrestling Hall of Fame.
-On March 3, 2021, Dillon returned to TNT to act as manager for Tully Blanchard on an episode of AEW Dynamite.
-In 2022, Dillon makes an appearance on Judge Steve Harvey with wrestler Kevin Sullivan.
+On March 3, 2021, he returned to TNT to act as manager for Tully Blanchard on an episode of AEW Dynamite.
+In 2022, he appeared on Judge Steve Harvey with wrestler Kevin Sullivan.